top of page

 Fundy North has a history of collaborating across sectors on projects.
 We work through government programs, with government organizations, in partnership with other industries and academic institutions.

-See below for details on current projects or for more details...
+See below for details on select past projects

 Ocean Protection Plan Project

-There is an identified lack of detailed scientific data on Bay of Fundy surface currents outside of Saint John Harbour.
-To counter this, we are building a knowledge base of nearshore oceanographic and hydrographic data for the area by conducting a study of currents in the Bay of Fundy area using drifters.
-By comparing the results from these drifters to fishermen’s knowledge of surface currents (collected in 2019), we would be able to make valuable assessments on seasonal weather patterns influencing currents, such as winds and temperatures, and how those factors have changed over time.
-This comparison will be particularly relevant in determining the impact of climate change on surface currents by exploring the perceived generational changes fishermen have observed in prevailing wind conditions.
+There has been an identified lack of detailed scientific data on Bay of Fundy surface currents outside of Saint John Harbour.
+To counter this, we built a knowledge base of nearshore oceanographic and hydrographic data for the area by conducting a study of currents in the Bay of Fundy area using drifters.
+By comparing the results from these drifters to fishermen’s knowledge of surface currents (collected in 2019), we have been able to make valuable assessments on seasonal weather patterns influencing currents, such as winds and temperatures, and how those factors have changed over time.
+This comparison will be particularly relevant in determining the impact of climate change on surface currents, by exploring the perceived generational changes fishermen have observed in prevailing wind conditions.

 brown-bullhead.jpg